mborus/PyWRR/readme.md

 - It's not necessary to be exactly on time - later recordings will have automatic pre/post roll
 - Needs mobile friendly web interface.
 Use nginx to protect the service
 - Backend and frontend are seperated, so that scheduled recordings are not affected by front end problems
-- As an exercise in laziness the sql and flask functionality is mostly outsourced to ChatGPT
+- As an exercise in laziness the sql and flask functionality is mostly outsourced to ChatGPT (with human oversight, of course)

 ## Tasks